 Up to one-half of the premium may be deposited in CREF, a companion organization of TIAA, managed by the same directors but under a separate corporate organization.
 Premiums deposited in CREF are invested in growth-type stocks with the objective of providing an ultimate pension geared to the changing value of the dollar.

-More complete information on the TIAA-CREF pension plan is contained in a pamphlet available at the Information Desk in the University Business Office.
+More complete information on the TIAA-CREF pension plan is contained in a pamphlet available at the Staff Benefits Division, University Business Office.

 Disability Pensions